-Greater Bergen has several business clusters and therefore a diversified work force within several businesses.
+Greater Bergen has several business clusters and therefore a diversified workforce across many sectors.

 Norwegians are less impressed by titles and symbols of power than in other countries.
 In general, there are small differences in society and in the work place.
 Working in Norway means that you have to take responsibility and initiative.
 Both the society and the work place is based on trust.
 Given trust, the Norwegian workforce is seen as productive, competent and motivated.

 The level of trust is high in the society.
 This trust regards the authorities and the citizens, employers and employed and between business partners.
 This means that business also can be efficient without building to strong structures.

 If you want to bring your own employees to Bergen, it is also possible.
 Here you will find more information on how to bring you own employees.

 The Service Centre for Foreign Workers assist foreigners arriving to Norway for employment purposes.
 The centre provide them appropriate guidance and a shortening of the time used for processing their applications.